Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation

 \subsection{Motion Planning with Experience}

-If no solution is found by $\Call{Schedule}{P}$ after $N_{RA}$ iterations, \methodname sends the collision records to each robot's low-level planner.
-Each robot maintains a \emph{Collision History} in list format.
-Each element in the Collision History is a pair consisting of a path and its corresponding normalized Collision Record.
-A normalized Collision Record divides the number of collisions on each edge by the total number of collisions, with zero collisions on edge set to 1 to avoid division by zero.
-The low-level planner in each robot uses the Collision History to plan different paths.
-The list is initialized with a "root" element containing a null path and collision record.
-Each time $\Call{MotionPlanWithExperience}{ }$ is called, the robot first selects an configuration from the Collision History based on a weighted sample.
-The weight of each element is assigned by a user-customized function $w(e)$.
-Here, we use $w(e) = a \cdot c(e) + b \cdot s(e)$, where $c(e)$ is the path cost in configuration space distance, $s(e)$ is the number of times this node has already been selected.
-Constants $a$ and $b$ adjust these contributions.
-Specifically, we intend to select paths with smaller costs and fewer selections.
-The higher $w(e)$ is, the higher the chance it is selected. $w(e)$ is always greater than 0.
+If no solution is found by $\Call{Schedule}{P}$ after $N_{RA}$ iterations, \methodname sends the Collision Record back to each low-level planner.
+Each robot maintains a \emph{Collision History} list to store all paths and their corresponding Collision Records.
+The low-level planner uses this history as a reference to guide the selection of new paths. \Weihang{The objective of each robot's low-level planner is to identify areas with a high likelihood of inter-robot collisions using the Collision History and to generate diverse paths to avoid these regions.}

+Specifically, the Collision History is initialized and expanded as follows.
+It is initialized with a \emph{root} element containing a null path and an empty Collision Record. \Weihang{All Collision Records from the scheduler are stored in the Collision History.} Each time $\Call{QueryPRMWithExperience}{ }$ is called, the planner first selects an element from the Collision History based on a weighted sample. \Weihang{For an element $e$ in the Collision History, the cost of the element is assigned by a user-customized function $C(e)$.
+Here, we use $C(e) = l \cdot c(e) + k \cdot s(e)$, where $c(e)$ is the path cost in configuration-space distance, $s(e)$ is the number of times this node has already been selected.} Constants $l$ and $k$ adjust these contributions. \Weihang{Specifically, the sampler intends to select paths with smaller costs and fewer selections.} $C(e)$ is always greater than 0.